avishai111/Loss-Functions-Audio-Deepfake-Detection/README.md

 ---

 ## 📄 Citation
-This repository is based on the following research papers:
+This repository is based on the following implementions and research papers:
 ```
 @inproceedings{kim24b_interspeech,
   title     = {One-class learning with adaptive centroid shift for audio deepfake detection},